 However, we still highly recommend that you only purchase products that are third-party lab tested and that you can find those serving sizes and lab test results on the label and on the company’s website (like ours).
 Since there are very few regulations on synthesizing cannabinoids from hemp, many companies will cut corners, and their products may be unsafe.

 At the end of the day, when you purchase from a reputable company that sources quality hemp and goes the extra mile to hold their products to the exact stringent testing requirements as those in the cannabis industry, THC alternatives are nothing to be afraid of.
-In most places, hemp-derived THC alternatives like delta-8 THC, HHC, and THC-O are legal and an excellent alternative for people who can’t use recreational cannabis or don’t have access to state-licensed cannabis products.
+In most places, hemp-derived THC alternatives like delta-8 THC and HHC are legal and an excellent alternative for people who can’t use recreational cannabis or don’t have access to state-licensed cannabis products.

 Why do people use them?